-- Gastrointestinal bleeding marked by black, tarry stools or blood in the stools, or vomiting of blood due to the spontaneous rupture and hemorrhage from varices
+- Gastrointestinal bleeding: Black, tarry stools or blood in the stools; or vomiting of blood due to the spontaneous rupture and bleeding from varices.

-- Encephalopathy or confusion and forgetfulness caused by poor liver function and the diversion of blood flow away from your liver.
+- Encephalopathy: Confusion and forgetfulness caused by poor liver function and the diversion of blood flow away from your liver.

 How Is Portal Hypertension Treated?

 Unfortunately, most causes of portal hypertension cannot be treated.
 Instead, treatment focuses on preventing or managing the complications, especially the bleeding from the varices.
 Diet, medications, endoscopic therapy, surgery, and radiology procedures all have a role in treating or preventing the complications.
 Other treatment depends on the severity of the symptoms and on how well your liver is functioning.
 With a proper diagnosis from Dr. Chetan Kalal– Portal hypertension specialist in Mumbai, Maharashtra, he can suggest you the necessary treatment or necessary surgery option.